WGS Graduate Certificate in Gender and Sexuality Studies

 The program requires successful completion of four courses (3 credits each, for a total of 12 credits).
 There is one required foundational course, Fundamentals of Gender & Sexuality Studies (WGS 7500; 3 credits), which is generally offered in the Fall Semester.
 In addition, the student selects three elective courses at the 5000-level or above (3 credits each), drawn from a list of approved courses.
 At least one of the elective courses must be taken in a department other than the student’s home department.
 In addition, each student will select from among the WGS core faculty a principal advisor to guide his or her work on the certificate, and will consult with this advisor on a regular basis throughout his/her graduate training.

-The program is open to doctoral students in good standing in a department of the UVA Graduate School of Arts & Sciences, and the requirements are as follows:
+The program is open to masters and doctoral students in good standing in a department of the UVA Graduate School of Arts & Sciences, and the requirements are as follows:

 - Successful completion of WGS 7500, Fundamentals of Gender & Sexuality Studies (3 credits)